I'm a mother, environmental scientist & former Covid contact tracer who does research on a variety of health-related topics. Copyright 2021

 Use water heated in a tea kettle to pour into your teacup containing a tea filter (is basically a tea bag that you have filled yourself) or tea ball that you filled with loose leaf tea.
 Some brands sell loose leaf tea already in sachets.

 Based in London, Jing Tea has a wonderful selection of loose leaf teas including organic and fair trade.

 Charleston Tea Plantation

-They provide a selection of premium black and green loose leaf teas.
+They provide a selection of premium black loose leaf teas.
 The tea is grown in South Carolina at the only tea plantation in the United States.

-This company has a large selection of organic and fair trade loose leaf teas and ships within the United States.
+This company has a large selection of loose leaf teas and ships within the United States.